 You Are One Bad Day Away From Losing Everything (without safety protocols)

 You may be a great trader; you’ve created a great living for yourself or have run your account up significantly.

 Then one day, you get in a fight with your partner.
 The car just konked out, the water heater blew so you’re taking cold showers, and you burnt your hand making breakfast, which means missing a golf tournament you were looking forward to.

-You’re pissed but you decide to trade anyway.
+You’re pissed, livid actually, stressed to the max, but you decide to trade anyway.
+You really need the money now!
 Your first few trades are losses, and the second one was a bigger position size than you usually take, so you are down more than you are supposed to be.

 The day is almost over, but you decide to hold overnight because you can’t take that big of a loss.

 You stay up all night watching the futures market to see which way the market will open.
 It doesn’t look good, but by the time the market opens, things are looking ok.
 But the price has to rally so much to get you back to breakeven, or even a small loss.
 You have too many bills, you can’t take that hit.
 You add to the position again.
 You feel confident this is a good choice to make your money back.
 “If I had no positions, I would want to buy here!” you reason.
 You are rationalizing the horrific choices.